-As part of our initiative to enhance ICGN membership benefits and services, we are developing a fresh new ICGN website.
-Our aim is to improve ICGN Member experience of the website through easier navigation, new functionality and quicker access to key ICGN materials.
+As part of our initiative to enhance ICGN membership benefits and services, in June we launched a fresh new ICGN website.
+Our aim was to improve ICGN Member experience of the website through easier navigation, new functionality and quicker access to key ICGN materials.